CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 Model input parameter values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For a complete list of parameter values were used as inputs for the WRF model in order to produce the resulting simulation data, please see the "Model input parameter values" section.
+For a complete list of parameter values were used as inputs for the WRF model in order to produce the resulting simulation data, please see `Model input parameter values. <https://africarain.readthedocs.io/en/latest/input_values.html#model-input-parameter-values>`_

 Time period
 -----------